Learning Outcomes

 Execution and Dating of the Transfer Deed

-The transfer deed (usually form TR1 for registered land) must be properly executed by the seller, and by the buyer if required (e.g., if the buyer is giving new covenants or making a declaration of trust).
+The transfer deed (usually TR1 for a transfer of the whole of a registered title, TP1 for a transfer of part) must be properly executed by the seller, and by the buyer if required (e.g., if the buyer is giving new covenants or making a declaration of trust).
+Execution must comply with deed formalities: signature, attestation by an independent adult witness, and delivery as a deed.
+Companies execute either by two authorised signatories or by a single director in the presence of a witness under Companies Act 2006, section 44.
 The deed is dated on completion.

 Key Term: transfer deed